 I am a Royal Society University Research Fellow in the Theory of Condensed Matter Group, at the University of Cambridge.
-My group uses deep learning to design new materials & drugs and researches quantum phenomena.
+My group uses deep learning to design new materials & drugs and researches quantum phenomena, with four major research projects described below.
 Further details can be found in my publications list and recent talks.

 Through the stone, bronze, and iron ages the discovery of new materials has chronicled human history.
 The coming of each age was sparked by the chance discovery of a new metal.
 Despite the central importance of materials in enabling breakthrough technologies, even today the only way to develop new materials is through experimental driven trial and improvement.
 We have proposed, implemented, and employed a deep learning tool that has specialist capabilities to handle the typical experimental data set.
 The tool learns deep correlations in the data, and then designs new optimal solutions.
 The approach is generic so we have applied it to both industrial materials and drug design.
 The tool is now being commercialized by Intellegens.